Drishtiprakash24/SHL_Recommendation_System/README.md

 API will be available at:

 http://127.0.0.1:8000

-Test endpoint:
+weblink-https://shl-recommendation-system-tvsu.onrender.com/docs (to run fastAPI on web, this may take some time to start) Test endpoint:

 POST /recommend

 4.Run Streamlit Frontend
 streamlit run streamlit_app.py
+weblink-https://shl-assessment-recommendation-20122025.streamlit.app/ (to run streamlit app on web, to start , it need to run fastAPI first)
 Evaluation

 Metric used: Recall@10